jakemackie/discord-typescript/README.md

 If you want to use a Database with your bot, I've included [Drizzle ORM](https://orm.drizzle.team/) in the project readily setup for you.
 All you need to provide is a `DATABASE_URL` environment variable as seen in the `.env.example` file.
 <br />
 <br />
-I have setup drizzle for [PostgreSQL](https://www.postgresql.org/) but you can easily change this to your database of choice.
+I have set up drizzle for [PostgresSQL](https://www.postgresql.org/) but you can easily change this to your database of choice.
 Refer to the [Drizzle ORM documentation](https://orm.drizzle.team/docs/overview) for more information.

 Will check for schema changes and generate the necessary migrations.